svaarala/duktape-wiki/Performance.md

 (internal define `DUK_HOBJECT_E_USE_HASH_LIMIT`, currently 32), a hash lookup table is also allocated to speed up property lookups.
-Even in this case the key ordering is retained which is a practical requirement for an Ecmascript implementation.
+Even in this case the key ordering is retained which is a practical requirement for an ECMAScript implementation.
 The hash part is avoided for most objects because it increases memory footprint and doesn't significantly speed up property lookups for very small objects.